caofanCPU/D8gerAutoCode/README.md

     - If not satisfied just press the shortcut again and again util you are.

 9. You will get the following default configuration information
-    - It`s recommended that you change the configuration items
+    - It's recommended that you change the configuration items
-        - `author` (you can`t sign my name for the pits you dug!)
+        - `author` (you can't sign my name for the pits you dug!)
         - `apiUrlPrefix` (the interface url prefix should be configured as the project interface unified URL prefix)
         - generate file output directory under a multi-module project
     - As for `boolean` configuration items, let you choose which files need to be generated, and specify output directory is optional